-Rigid Gas Permeable Contact Lenses (RGP) have been available in the United States since 1978, and they are a good option for patients with more complex or difficult prescriptions, or for those who require really precise vision.
+Gas Permeable Contact Lenses (GP) have been available in the United States since 1978, and they are a good option for patients with more complex or difficult prescriptions or those who require really precise vision.

-Rigid Gas Permeable Contact Lenses were the next advancement in technology after hard contact lenses, and they are made of materials that contain silicone and fluorine.
-RGP lenses are softer than their original counterparts, but they still hold their shape on the eye.
-This is why they are called rigid instead of hard.
+GP lenses are softer than their original counterparts, but they still hold their shape on the eye.
+This is why they are often called rigid rather than hard lenses.

-The special polymer formulations of RGPs make them more permeable to oxygen and make their surfaces less adherent to mucous and protein from the tear film.
-Their oxygen permeability makes them healthier for the cornea.
-In fact, they generally allow more oxygen to pass through than even soft contacts.
-All rigid gas-permeable lenses offer longer lens life and a flexible wearing schedule.
-Although they have been around longer than soft lenses, the technology that made these improvements possible is new.
+These special polymer formulations make the materials very permeable to oxygen, and the surfaces of these lenses are evolved to be less attractive to mucous and protein coating from the tear film.
+In fact, they generally allow more oxygen to pass through than most soft contacts.
+All gas permeable contact lenses offer longer lens life and a flexible wearing schedule.

-RGP contact lenses are great alternatives for people who have tried soft contact lenses but are not satisfied with their results.
-RGP lenses are less popular than soft lenses, but they do provide sharper vision for people with astigmatism, nearsightedness, or farsightedness.
+GP contact lenses are great alternatives for people who have tried soft contact lenses but are not satisfied with their results.
+GP lenses are less popular than soft lenses, but they provide sharper vision for people with astigmatism, nearsightedness, farsightedness and presbyopia.
 Good candidates for RGP lenses include people who:

 - Can tolerate the adjustment period